m0lc14kk/WebhookAPI/README.md

 3. Check if your world has experimental scripting API's enabled.
 It's really important part.

 <p>
     If you did everything right, you should be able to start using our API and send fancy messages to your server!
 Just paste <code>api</code> folder into your scripts!
+Detailed tutorials you can find [down here!](#tutorials)
 </p>

 > [!TIP]